couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 The following hardware requirements are recommended for installation:

- * Quad-core, 64-bit CPU running at 3GHz
+ * Quad-core for key-value store, 64-bit CPU running at 3GHz

+ * Six cores if you use XDCR and views.

  * 16GB RAM (physical)